 Iowa Nursing Programs and Degrees Guide

 The following guide contains important information on the undergraduate and graduate nursing programs in Iowa.
 The state’s colleges and universities, some of which offer students the opportunity to complete coursework on campus and online, feature a wide range of concentrations: community and public health nursing, family nurse practitioner, and adult gerontology nurse practitioner.
-Students, who need convenience and flexibility, might want to consider pursuing an online bachelor’s or a master’s degree in nursing from such online universities as Western Governors University or Capella University.
+Students who need convenience and flexibility might want to consider pursuing an online bachelor’s or a master’s degree in nursing.

 - 19 colleges and universities offer a bachelor’s degree in nursing.

 - 9 colleges and universities offer a master’s or advanced degree in nursing.

 - 4 schools ranked in US News Best Nursing Graduate Schools in 2017 for Master’s in Nursing (MSN) and Doctor of Nursing Practice (DNP) programs: Allen College (#219, MSN; DNP not ranked), Clarke University (MSN not ranked; DNP #105), Mount Mercy University (#194, MSN; DNP not ranked), University of Iowa (#23, MSN; #13, DNP).

 Institutional Facts for Schools with Nursing Programs